CachyOS/linux-cachyos/README.md

 More information's you will find here [CachyOS](https://github.com/cachyos) or [Discord](https://discord.gg/k39qfrxPNa)

-## :wrench: How to use CLANG/LLVM/LTO compiled Kernels on Nvidia driver with DKMS:
+## 🔧 How to use CLANG/LLVM/LTO compiled Kernels on Nvidia driver with DKMS:
 > Not needed anymore, just install the latest dkms version (3.0.2).

-## :speaking_head: Support - get in touch with CachyOS community
+## 🗣️ Support - get in touch with CachyOS community
 ### Discord
 <https://discord.gg/qJqj94uFwE>

 ### Telegram:
 <https://t.me/+zCzPX4cAFjk1MTYy>

-## :seedling: Donations are welcome for the compile server for the repositories or a cup of coffee for maintain this repositories
+## 🌱 Donations are welcome for the compile server for the repositories or a cup of coffee for maintain this repositories

 <https://paypal.me/pttrr> <br />
 <https://www.patreon.com/CachyOS>